halfbaked/data_warehouse_grails/README.md

 - ADMIN - The privileges of the COLLECTOR, and can also create and delete users.

 ### First User
 A first user will be created when the app starts.
-This values can be defined as system properties on the command line or as environment variables.
-Appropriate environment variables are expected in production, but not required for test and development.
+The values can be defined in the `application.yml` config, which in the case of production expects them to be provided as environment variables.

 The properties are the following:
 - DATA_WAREHOUSE_USER
 - DATA_WAREHOUSE_PASSWORD